 If a property being sold does not make its “reserve price,” then although this is generally not disclosed, the auctioneer will state that the current bids are close to the reserve price.
 A subsequent conversation after the auction may allow you to purchase the property below the reserve price if the vendor agrees.

-This final “tip” is worth looking at in some detail; the bidder’s level of due diligence should perform before the auction itself.
+This final “tip” is worth looking at in some detail; the bidder’s level of due diligence should be performed before the auction itself.
 Historically, if a buyer had 20-25% of the purchase price in their back pocket, then they were relatively safe going into the auction, making a winning bid, and then worrying about arranging the rest of the monies at that point.

 An agreement in principle can be indicated, but this will always be subject to the legal, due diligence, and valuation report.
-Although the legal due diligence cannot be arranged before applicants’ “winning bid,” one variable that can be eliminated is the valuation report.
+Although the legal due diligence cannot be arranged before the applicants’ “winning bid,” one variable that can be eliminated is the valuation report.
 Therefore, preparation boils down to whether or not the applicant should cover the expense of a valuation report even before they have become a successful bidder.

 Funding lines